microsoft/codecoverage/samples/Calculator/scenarios/scenario15/README.md

 # Scenario Description

 Collect code coverage for ASP.NET Core integration tests.
-You can find here example how to collect coverage for server and tests if they are running in separate processes and server is started before tests execution. `dotnet-coverage` tool is used to collect code coverage for server.
-At the end code coverage results for server and tests are merged.
-Default format is binary (`.coverage` extension) which can be opened in Visual Studio Enterprise.
-In pipelines during merging final coverage report is converted into cobertura format and published.
+You can find here example how to collect coverage for server and tests if they are running in separate processes and server is started before tests execution. `dotnet-coverage` tool in server mode is used to collect code coverage for server and tests. `connect`  command is used to attach server and tests processes into coverage collection.

 # Collect code coverage using command line